 This name is not found in our database of U.S. trademarks, so Apply for it Now.
 Check off countries you wish to trademark your name/slogan in.

-I Hope You Realize the Absurdity of the Trademarkia Search “Recommendation”
+The Absurdity of the Trademarkia Search “Recommendation”

-There is a reason why I use the color red (the universal color for “danger” and “warning”) for the ill-advised Trademarkia search “recommendation” to proceed with a trademark application.
+There’s a reason why I use the color red (the universal color for “danger” and “warning”) for the ill-advised Trademarkia search “recommendation” to proceed with a trademark application.

 Not only would the trademark application be refused, you would lose all the money you paid to Trademarkia as well as the government filing fee you paid to the USPTO.
 You would also be looking at a trademark infringement lawsuit if you started using one of these phrases to advertise and sell your products/services.

-Needless to Say, the Trademarkia Search Engine Cannot Think or Reason
+The Trademarkia Search Engine Cannot Think or Reason

 Trademarkia is a search engine (and perhaps not a very good one at that).
 Unlike a trademark attorney, a search engine cannot think, reason, or use good judgment.
 A search engine also can’t ask questions or advise you on the proper course of action.
 In addition, a search engine can’t help you avoid the mistakes and pitfalls that may delay or void your trademark application.